Training Track Guide

 What fighter-track athletes should expect

-A fighter-track athlete should arrive with more context: current gym routine, sparring history, ruleset, fight date if any, and specific weaknesses.
+An athlete seeking fighter preparation should provide current gym routine, sparring history, ruleset, fight date if any, and specific weaknesses.

 How coaches adapt drills by level